 SGLD however also induces biases on the sampled invariant measure, which have two origins: the finiteness of the time step and the fact that the mini-batch size~$n$ is smaller than~$\Nd$.
-It is possible to remove the bias by using decreasing time steps, as initially suggested in~\cite{Welling:2011:BLV:3104482.3104568} and mathematically analyzed in~\cite{MR3482927}, but this is not practical for the convergence of longtime averages, in particular when there is some metastability in the system (\emph{i.e.} in situations when the posterior probability measure is multimodal, and the numerical methods remain temporarily stuck in one of the modes before finding their way to another one).
+It is possible to remove the bias by using decreasing time steps, as initially suggested in~\cite{Welling:2011:BLV:3104482.3104568} and mathematically analyzed in~\cite{MR3482927}, but this is not practical for the convergence of longtime averages, in particular when there is some metastability in the system (\emph{i.e.} in situations when the posterior probability measure is multimodal, and the numerical methods remain temporarily stuck in one of the modes before finding their way to another one.
+Multimodality is generic in Bayesian inference as soon as some parameters are exchangeable.
+It can be argued that numerical methods which are able to switch between equivalent modes have good exploration properties, which allows them to find possibly unanticipated local modes; see~\cite{chopin-lelievre-stoltz-12}).
 An analysis of the asymptotic bias of SGLD for fixed step sizes is provided in~\cite{JMLR:v17:15-494} (together with some analysis of the non-asymptotic bias, following the approach developed in~\cite{Mattingly908convergenceof}).
 The results show that SGLD has a weak error of order one, similarly to the Euler-Maruyama discretization of overdamped Langevin dynamics, but with an extra term in the leading error arising from the mini-batching procedure.
 In fact, the magnitude of this term makes it the dominant one, unless~$n$ is very close to~$\Nd$.

 Various extensions and refinements of SGLD were proposed, in an attempt to improve the performance of the method and/or to reduce its bias.
-A first trend is to apply the mini-batching philosophy to dynamics which are more efficient in terms of sampling than overdamped Langevin dynamics, in particular Langevin dynamics~\cite{2018arXiv180508863M}, Hybrid Monte Carlo algorithms~\cite{pmlr-v32-cheni14} and piecewise deterministric Markov processes~\cite{PGCP17,BFR19}.
+A first trend is to apply the mini-batching philosophy to dynamics which are more efficient in terms of sampling than overdamped Langevin dynamics, in particular Langevin dynamics (see~\cite{2018arXiv180508863M}), Hybrid Monte Carlo algorithms (see~\cite{pmlr-v32-cheni14}) and piecewise deterministric Markov processes (see~\cite{PGCP17,BFR19}).
 A second trend is to rely on control variate techniques to reduce the covariance of the stochastic estimator of the gradient of the log-likelihood, computed in practice by Gaussian approximations of the modes of the target probability measure; see for instance~\cite{articleN17, brosse:hal-01934291, MR3969063}.
 Of course, both trends can (should) be combined.